 - Recycling – Sending materials to processors so it can be made into new products.

 Most of the household waste that is generated in Nebraska is disposed of at landfills.
 Every year, over two million tons of waste is sent to the state’s 23 permitted landfills. .
 Click here to view map of solid waste management facilities and quarterly landfill disposal statistics.
 In addition to these municipal solid waste landfills, the state also regulates several other types of facilities that manage solid waste.
-They include:

 - Transfer stations – Some areas in Nebraska are a considerable distance from the nearest landfill.
 Transfer stations are a more local, temporary storage area for the waste.
 Periodically, the waste is moved from these locations to be disposed of at a landfill.
 Nebraska has 37 permitted transfer stations across the state.